star express car wash in bellflower california

 STAR EXPRESS

-• At Star Express Car Wash, all fresh water used is collected in reclaim tanks and held for potential re-use.
+• Water Reclaim.
+All fresh water at Star Express is collected in reclaim tanks for potential reuse.

 AT HOME

-• The storm drainage system is a network of ditches, culverts, pipes, and access structures that work together to direct the flow of stormwater in a city.
+• The storm drainage system is a network of ditches, pipes, and culverts that directs rainwater into local waterways.

-• There are no detergents of any kind that are approved for discharge into storm sewers.
+• No detergent is approved for discharge into storm sewers.

 DON'T JUST TAKE OUR WORD FOR IT: